cgsecurity/testdisk_documentation/repairing_filesystem.rst

 --------------------------------------------------

 1024 bytes after the beginning of the ext2/3/4 filesystem sits the superblock.
 It contains the main filesystem properties.
 With a damaged main superblock, it's not possible to mount and access the files normally.
-Fortunately copies are the main superblock are spread over the filesystem.
+Fortunately copies of the main superblock are spread over the filesystem.
 To be precise, they are not exact copy of the main superblock, each copy contains its own location to prevent confusion between copies and the original.
 TestDisk can search for alternate superblocks.

  * start testdisk
  * select the device containing the partition